jasonprogrammer/glerd_example/README.md

 and generating the `glerd_gen.gleam` metadata file.

-## How can we use this perpetually in a project?
+## How can we run Glerd each time we build the Gleam project?

 There are multiple ways of doing this.
-Here's one possibiity.
+Here's one possibility.
 We could:

-1. Add the `glerd_gen.gleam` as code to a project (e.g. add to Git source control with the other source files).

-2. Clone the [Glerd](https://github.com/darky/glerd) repository and build a single binary of Glerd using [Gleescript](https://hexdocs.pm/gleescript/).
+1. Clone the [Glerd](https://github.com/darky/glerd) repository and build a single binary of Glerd using [Gleescript](https://hexdocs.pm/gleescript/).

-Add this binary to the project repo so that we can run the Gleescript binary each time we build the Gleam project (e.g. before running `gleam run`).
+2. Add this `glerd` binary to the project repo so that we can run the Gleescript binary each time we build the Gleam project (e.g. before running `gleam run`).

 Creating a single binary helps us avoid adding all of Glerd's dependencies to our project, and helps us avoid rebuilding Glerd code each time we want to invoke it.

+3. Use a shell script or task runner
+(e.g. [task](https://github.com/go-task/task) to run Glerd and `gleam run` sequentially.